-If you’re exploring which electric vehicle (EV) charging station to buy you’re taking a big step towards simplifying your life and decreasing the amount of money you spend charging your car.
+If you’re exploring which electric vehicle (EV) charging station to buy, you’re taking a big step towards simplifying your life and decreasing the amount of money you spend charging your car.
 Knowing you need a home electric car charging station is the easy part.
 Deciding which one is best for you and your EV can be difficult.
 While there are many different brands of EV chargers out there, Wallbox and Juicebox have some of the best residential EV charging stations on the market.
 The Wallbox Pulsar Plus and Enel X Juicebox 40 are both efficient at charging EVs and have added smart features like power sharing and ways to control your energy consumption.
 Wallbox vs Juicebox, which one should you buy?
 In this article, we’ll take a look at both chargers and detail their differences so you know which one is the better choice for you.

 The Wallbox Pulsar Plus comes in a 40 amp or 48 amp version.
 The 48 amp is only available for a hardwired installation.
 The design of a Wallbox is a gray box within a black box.
 It has LCD indicator lights in between the two boxes.
 It does not come with any cable mounting or racking.
 It has a 25-foot cable.
 The 40 amp version weighs 18.2 pounds, while the 48 amp version weighs 20.9 pounds.
 The 40 amp version is installed with a NEMA 14-50 outlet, while the 48 amp version must be hardwired.
-A hardwired electric car charger is attached to the wall and is permanent, while a plug-in is portable and can be changed if you decided to upgrade or move.
+A hardwired electric car charger is attached to the wall and is permanent, while a plug-in is portable and can be changed if you decide to upgrade or move.
 The Wallbox has an IP54 rating, which means it is protected from dust, particles, and water sprays.
 The Wallbox has a standard SAE J1772 connector and can charge all EVs available for purchase in the U.S. The 40-amp version is $649 and the 48-amp version is $699.

 The Enel X Juicebox 40 has a sleek design and is white with a black cable.
 It features a rounded rectangular box with a cable rack underneath.
 It comes with a quick-release mounting bracket and a long 25-foot cable.
 The screen has LED lights that show power, connectivity, and charging status.
 It weighs 15 pounds.
 Like the Wallbox, it comes in a hardwired or plug-in version (NEMA 14-50 and NEMA 6-50).
 The Enel X Juicebox has a NEMA 4X rating, the equivalent of IP66, which is one of the higher IP ratings.
 The rating is higher than the Wallbox’s, but both of them will be able to protect your Level 2 charger from dust and water whether you’re planning to install it in the garage or in the driveway.
 The Juicebox is equipped with the standard SAE J1772 connector and can charge all EVs available for purchase in the U.S. The plug-in NEMA 14-50 is $749, the NEMA 6-50 is $699, and the hardwired version is $749.
 The Juicebox also comes in a 32-amp version called the Juicebox 32 and a 48-amp version called Juicebox 48.